 The genetic material (DNA) of a cell can become damaged or changed, producing mutations that affect normal cell growth and division.
 When this happens, cells do not die when they should and new cells form when the body does not need them.

 Cancer, a noncommunicable disease, occurs when cells mutate.
-It is not a virus or infection, so it cannot be passed from one person to another.
+It’s not a virus or infection, so it can’t be passed from one person to another.
 90% of oral cancer incidents involve squamous cell carcinoma, which tends to spread rapidly.
 Oral cancer usually begins in the tongue or lips but often spreads to the throat and neck.

 The Oral Cancer Foundation describes some additional dangers:

 Oral cancer is particularly dangerous because in its early stages it may not be noticed by the patient, as it can frequently prosper without producing pain or symptoms they might readily recognize, and because it has a high risk of producing second, primary tumors.
 This means that patients who survive a first encounter with the disease, have up to a 20 times higher risk of developing a second cancer.
 This heightened risk factor can last for 5 to 10 years after the first occurrence.